 The Library Today

 Founded in 2000, and succeeding the RFL Community Library Foundation (1969), the District encompasses 37 square miles in rural northern Larimer County, Colorado, and serves 1750 residents as well as visitors from across the United States.
 Covering just 37 square miles, we are THE smallest library district in the state of Colorado.

 The Red Feather Mountain Library District offers year-round library services.
 Our physical collection includes over 12,500 books, DVDs, books on CD, and early learning materials and educational toys, plus 25,000 downloadable ebook, audio, and video materials.
 Public access computers and wireless internet service are available to all patrons and visitors.
-Seasonal events and programming for all ages are held in the Library’s Stenzel Community Room and adjacent community facilities, and outreach programs through Red Feather Village, Red Feather Elementary, and area nature study and hikes.
+Seasonal events and programming for all ages are held in the Library’s Stenzel Community Room and adjacent community facilities, and outreach programs through Red Feather Village, Red Feather Elementary, nature/science programs, and hikes.
 The Library partners with the Red Feather Property Owner’s Association (RFLPOA), Soaring Eagle Ecology Center (SEEC), and Red Feather Historical Society (RFHS) in providing educational activities and programs for both residents and visitors.
 Local and regional arts and crafts are on display monthly within the library’s ‘Ruth’s Gallery’ annex.

 Our History in Brief

 - The Red Feather Lakes Community Library was established in 1969 by the local women’s group with $240 from the Larimer County Commissioners and 250 donated books on shelves from an abandoned store.